lexylein/Fivem-SecuritySystem/README.md

  **install**
  - upload this folder in the resource folder
- - change the folder name from the script to "curitysys"
+ - change the folder name from the script to "securitysys"
  - go in the server.cfg and type "ensure securitysys"

  **Support:**